betaglot/plantabeta/docs/reference/Eko/EkoTeori/EkoElements/Road.md

 <!-- =================================================== -->
 ::: details 🛠 <dev>&&&</dev>

-- To a planter a Road is more Via than Eko, since no planting is ever performed on road, unless it has been deactivated.
+- To a plantor a Road is more Via than Eko, since no planting is ever performed on road, unless it has been deactivated.

 :::